College Benefits

 The Weber Honors College students receive:

-The number of students who may enroll in an Honors course is limited to no more than 25 individuals.
+The number of students who may enroll in an Honors seminar course is limited to no more than 25 individuals.
 Although the university average classroom enrollment is 42 students per class, that is not necessarily the case for General Education classes, many of which are held in large lecture halls seating 80 to 300 people.

 Students completing the Weber Honors College curriculum graduate with the Honors Minor in Interdisciplinary Studies.
 This minor includes a unique offering of courses and seminars dedicated to interdisciplinary inquiry.
 The minor provides the ideal avenue for students to become intellectually well rounded.
 To learn more about the Honors curriculum, download the Honors Minor Curriculum.